Statement

 Part of the process of my art is to invite the viewer into a visual and conceptual dialogue with the narrative of my personal experiences and observations.
 Many of my works explore the mystery of excess, consumption, and sexual fulfillment.
 In Big Dream, a girl is balancing on the whirling pyramid of shoes, confident in her stance, but skeptical as to how this moment will last.
 In the frenzy of consumption and sexual fulfillment, the illusion of attaining the dream becomes real, even if just for a moment.

-Through the process of painting, I look to visualize persisting questions, which lead me to explore new ways of creating visual imagery with contemporary icons.
+Many of my paintings navigate the meaning behind beauty’s seduction.
+The meaning under the imology speaks to our bodies, in unfamiliar spaces, pushing expectations of what is seen and what is felt.
+Through the process of painting, I look to visualize persisting questions, which lead me to explore new ways of creating visual imagery with contemporary iconography.

 Curriculum Vitae